CivicSpleen/ambry/support/ambry-docker/README.md

 We usually use the [official postgres release.](https://hub.docker.com/_/postgres/), which can be run with:

     docker run --name ambry_db -p 5432:5432 -e POSTGRES_PASSWORD=ambry -e POSTGRES_USER=ambry -d postgres

+## Caches

+It is valuable to cache downloads, and in a docker environment, doing so requires a persistent storage for the download cache.

+Create a docker volume container:

+    $ docker create -v  /var/ambry/downloads -v /data/downloads:/var/ambry/downloads \
+      --name downloads ubuntu /bin/true

+Where "/data/downloads" is a directory on the docker host.
+This command will create a new container names 'downloads' to hold the data.

+Then, when running a container, include `--volumes-from downloads` to attach the volume into the new container.